Building address: Student Union, 521 East Avenue North, La Crosse, WI 54601

-The Admissions Office provides several visit opportunities including campus tours, Group Information Sessions, Campus Close-Ups, and individual appointments for prospective first year, transfer, and graduate students.
+The Admissions Office provides several visit opportunities including campus tours, Group Information Sessions, Campus Close-Ups, and individual appointments for prospective first year, transfer, graduate, and international students.

 Tours of the campus are conducted Monday through Friday at 11:00 a.m. and 2:15 p.m. when school is in session.
 Summer term tours are at 11:00 a.m. only.
 All scheduled 75-minute walking tours originate from the Admissions Office in the Student Union.

 Group Information Sessions are one-hour presentations by an admissions counselor designed to provide an overview of UWL and the first year admissions process.
 These sessions are followed by a 75-minute walking tour of campus, led by a member of the Vanguard organization.
 Group Information Sessions are available on selected dates during the fall and spring semesters and daily in July and August.

 Campus Close-Ups are held five times during the academic year.
 Campus Close-Ups provide prospective first year students and families the opportunity to learn more about UW-La Crosse, including our academic programs, financial aid, and the admissions process.
 Members of the Vanguard organization lead a panel discussion about campus life, and the day concludes with a 75-minute walking tour of campus led by a current student.
 The only cost for attending Campus Close-Up is lunch.
 The program begins at 9:30 a.m. and concludes at 3:30 p.m.

 Individual appointments with admissions counselors are available from September through June and are designed for prospective first year students who are unable to attend a Group Information Session or a Campus Close-Up.